ACES-GNDEC/Event_25/README.md

 # Ek Chatur

 ## Description
-Association of civil engineering students (ACES) organized a virtual Quiz competition named “EK CHATUR”.
+Association of Civil Engineering Students (ACES) organized a virtual Quiz competition named “EK CHATUR”.
 It was a three-round event, conducted on 26th August,2021.
 The event was conducted using Google form (timed quiz) where all participated in a mind refreshing quiz competition with great enthusiasm.

 ## Winners